Why Don't You Love Me (Beyoncé song): Chart performance

 It managed to top the US Billboard Hot Dance Club Play chart for the week of February 13, 2010.
-It became Knowles' twelfth number-one hit on that chart and it was also the fifth consecutive song from I Am...
+It became Beyoncé's twelfth number-one hit on that chart and it was also the fifth consecutive song from I Am...
 Sasha Fierce to reach number one on the same chart.
 On June 11, 2010, "Why Don't You Love Me" debuted at number 73 on the Australian Singles Chart.
 However the following week, the song fell down to the position number 91, before dropping out of the chart the following week.
 "Why Don't You Love Me" stayed under the main charts in Belgium, reaching number 10 on the Flemish Ultratip chart.

 On August 14, 2010, "Why Don't You Love Me" debuted at number 142 on the UK Singles chart, and it moved from number seventy-one to number 40 on the R&B chart.
 After the digital release of remixes, the song rose to number 71 on the UK Singles chart, becoming the ninth consecutive single off I Am...
 Sasha Fierce to peak within the top 75.
 It also moved from number 44 to number 25 on its R&B chart on September 11, 2010.
 The following week, on September 18, 2010, "Why Don't You Love Me" moved up twenty places on the UK Singles to land at number 51 and ascended to number 14 on its R&B chart.

 Music video

 Filming and concept

-The music video for the song was directed by long-time collaborator Melina Matsoukas and Knowles under the alias Bee-Z. The video took two-three weeks of preparation and one day to film in Los Angeles on Mount Olympus.
-The main set of the video was a house owned by a wealthy 95-year-old man who allowed Knowles and Matsoukas to use his house and collectible cars for the video shoot.
-During an interview with USA Today on January 28, 2010, Knowles announced that she would be taking a break from her music career saying "to live life, to be inspired by things again".
+The music video for the song was directed by long-time collaborator Melina Matsoukas and Beyoncé under the alias Bee-Z. The video took two-three weeks of preparation and one day to film in Los Angeles on Mount Olympus.
+The main set of the video was a house owned by a wealthy 95-year-old man who allowed Beyoncé and Matsoukas to use his house and collectible cars for the video shoot.
+During an interview with USA Today on January 28, 2010, Beyoncé announced that she would be taking a break from her music career saying "to live life, to be inspired by things again".
 She was then inspired to shoot a music video for the bonus track.
-In an interview with People magazine in August 2010, Knowles explained: "I came up with the concept for that video because lately I decided to take a break, and I’ve been home, being a wife.
+In an interview with People magazine in August 2010, Beyoncé explained: "I came up with the concept for that video because lately I decided to take a break, and I’ve been home, being a wife.
 I figured it could be nice to give a little wink toward the things that I’ve been doing, so that’s why I’m a housewife in the video."
 However, she explained that the video is "an exaggerated, over-the-top version" of what she was doing right then, just living her life, being a woman at home, relaxing and trying to enjoy her life other than performing and creating music.
-For instance, dusting off her Grammys and getting under the hood of a car while wearing six-inch heels are not regular occurrences for Knowles.
+For instance, dusting off her Grammys and getting under the hood of a car while wearing six-inch heels are not regular occurrences for Beyoncé.